-Historic images, either predating any change or from archives, have proved to supply a major information source, either for 3-D reconstruction of lost architectural volumes or achievement of a fuller understanding of the period-related status quo.
-Usually, photogrammetric processing of these images, particularly those with lower quality and poorer geometry, do not achieve automatic generation of point clouds of the survey objects: even when this is possible, however, homogeneous geometric accuracy is not ensured.
-As regards Fortezza Vecchia, further processing has yielded geometric information which, although not always sufficient for a full 3-D reconstruction, provide anyway some references for subsequent integration of other iconography.
-For Porta San Zeno, with a more consistent, natively digital image set, a 3-D model has been generated, providing a more detailed documentation of the pre-restoration status quo.
-In both cases, the methodology for fuller object documentation shows great potential.
+Historic images, including those that predate any changes or those from archives, can provide important information for either the 3D reconstruction of lost architectural volumes or the achievement of a fuller understanding of the status of a building during a specific period.
+It is not usually possible to automatically generate point clouds for the survey objects during the photogrammetric processing of these images, particularly for images with lower quality and poorer geometry.
+Even when this is possible, homogeneous geometric accuracy is not ensured.
+With regard to the Fortezza Vecchia, further processing yielded geometric information that, although it was not always sufficient for a full 3D reconstruction, did provide some references for the subsequent integration of other iconography.
+In the case of Porta San Zeno, which had a more consistent, natively digital image set, a 3D model was generated, providing a more detailed documentation of the pre-restoration status quo.
+In both cases, the methodology shows great potential for the expanded documentation of historical architectural objects.

-3-D survey products are in ever rising demand among managers of built heritage.
-In this context, the ability to recover any data surveyed in the past in view of the generation of 3-D models is of the highest importance.
-The final models can be integrated, by means of photogrammetric tie points, in the status quo model, for possible fruition on VR/AR platforms.
+3D survey products are in ever-rising demand among the managers of built heritage.
+In this context, the ability to recover data surveyed in the past in view of the generation of 3D models is of the highest importance.
+The final models could be integrated with the status quo model by means of photogrammetric tie points for possible fruition on VR/AR platforms.

 AcknowledgementS

-Financial support from the University of Pisa under programme PRA 2017, project “Architetture toscane rinascimentali: casi studio fra indagine storica, rilievo e analisi strutturale” is gratefully acknowledged.
+Financial support from the University of Pisa under programme PRA 2017, project ‘Architetture toscane rinascimentali: casi studio fra indagine storica, rilievo e analisi strutturale’ is gratefully acknowledged.